kshaffer/kshaffer.github.io/_posts/2017-01-19-data-mining-the-new-york-philharmonic-performance-history.md

 }
 ~~~

-Then I used a loop to iterate these functions over the entire dataset (13771 records through the end of 2016 when I downloaded it, but this is a dynamic dataset that expands as new programs are performed), then save it to CSV and make it into a tibble (TidyVerse-friendly).
+Then I used a loop to iterate these functions over the entire dataset (13771 records through the end of 2016 when I downloaded it, but this is a dynamic dataset that expands as new programs are performed), then save it to CSV and make it into a tibble (a TidyVerse-friendly data frame).

 ~~~r
 db <- data.frame()